DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 # 3. OpenSSL/LibreSSL

-**OpenSSL** has recieved some pretty negative publicity in the past because of its shortcomings (see - [heartbleed](http://heartbleed.com/)).
+**OpenSSL** has received some pretty negative publicity in the past because of its shortcomings (see - [heartbleed](http://heartbleed.com/)).
 The programmers who worked on it dispersed which made the **OpenSSL** development stop.
 That's why we will use **LibreSSL** instead.